 At PX Docs, we recognize the critical role that neurological function plays in a child’s overall health and well-being, particularly in the context of Sensory Processing Disorder.
 Our unique approach, Neurologically-Focused Chiropractic Care, addresses the underlying imbalances and dysfunction that contribute to SPD, providing families with a safe and drug-free path to healing.

 Neurologically-Focused Chiropractic Care differs from traditional chiropractic approaches in its specific focus on the nervous system and its relationship to sensory processing.
-Our doctors undergo extensive training in pediatric neurology and the latest research on SPD, allowing them to develop highly targeted and individualized care plans for each child.
+Our doctors undergo extensive training in pediatric neurology and the latest research on SPD, enabling them to develop highly targeted, individualized care plans for each child.

 Central to our approach is the use of INSiGHT Scans to determine the precise areas requiring adjustments to address subluxation and dysautonomia.
 By restoring proper sensory input and balance to the nervous system, we help optimize neurological function and improve the brain’s ability to process and integrate sensory information.

 Below is an image with a series of three Sensory EMG Scans performed on a child struggling with Sensory Processing Disorder, ADHD, and Anxiety.
-The first scan on the far left shows that this child’s sensory and proprioceptive system are entirely overwhelmed and “stuck on” sympathetic overdrive, as evidenced by all the red bars indicating this stuck sensory overload.
-Then as care progresses in the middle and far right scan, you can see his nervous system become much calmer and more sensory regulated (white and green bars only).
+The first scan on the far left shows that this child’s sensory and proprioceptive systems are entirely overwhelmed and “stuck on” sympathetic overdrive, as evidenced by all the red bars indicating this stuck sensory overload.
+Then, as care progresses in the middle and far-right scans, you can see his nervous system become much calmer and more sensory-regulated (white and green bars only).

-These positive changes on EMG indicate that his subluxation and dysautonomia were vastly improved and his nervous system is now much calmer, balanced, and regulated.
-With these functional changes and improvements to his sensory processing and overall nervous system function, this patient experienced far fewer meltdowns and overwhelm, and began to have vastly improved focus, concentration, and emotional regulation with transitions, busy days, and so forth.
+These positive changes on EMG indicate that his subluxation and dysautonomia were vastly improved, and his nervous system is now much calmer, balanced, and regulated.
+With these functional changes and improvements to his sensory processing and overall nervous system function, this patient experienced far fewer meltdowns and overwhelm, and began to show vastly improved focus, concentration, and emotional regulation during transitions and busy days.

 Benefits of Neurologically-Focused Chiropractic Care for Children with Sensory Processing Disorder